Boca Raton Uber & Lyft Accident Lawyer

-For answers to these and many other questions concerning legal issues with ride-sharing services, contact the Boca Raton rideshare injury attorneys at Leifer Law Firm.
-Since laws concerning Uber and Lyft and other Transportation Network Companies (TNCs) vary by city and state, it would be wise to contact our Boca Raton passenger injury attorneys at if you are ever involved in an accident while riding in or with an Uber vehicle.
+For answers to these and many other questions concerning legal issues with ride-sharing services, contact the Boca Raton rideshare injury lawyers at Leifer Law Firm.
+Since laws concerning Uber and Lyft and other Transportation Network Companies (TNCs) vary by city and state, it would be wise to contact our Boca Raton passenger injury lawyers at if you are ever involved in an accident while riding in or with an Uber vehicle.
 Call to find out the particular laws for the Boca Raton area and your rights and options,

 What Are the Insurance Requirements for Uber Drivers?

 Unlike traditional taxi companies Uber drivers do not work on a set schedule and do not lease their vehicles from Uber.
 Rather, they drive their own personal vehicles, can log into the app whenever they want to work, and must carry their own car insurance, and Uber defines them as independent contractors.